Todd W. Eddins: Circuit Court (2017-2020)

+State v.
+Char

-Mark Char.
-In 2016, Mark Char was found guilty of three counts of attempted murder.
-The relatively straightforward case turned heads around the country when Char wore blackface to his sentencing in 2019.
-Char, who is not black, criticized the “kangaroo court” for treating him like a black man, so he decided to “be a black man.”
-Eddins quickly rebuked Char, “If you look in the mirror, Mr. Char, you’re not gonna see a black person.
+In 2016, Mark Char was found guilty of three counts of attempted murder for a triple stabbing on a freeway during a road rage incident.
+The relatively straightforward case drew national attention when Char wore blackface to his sentencing in 2019.
+Char, who is not black, decried what he called "this kangaroo court" for giving him a life sentence for what he characterized as self defense, "in essence treating me like a black man", he said, "I prepared myself to play my part in your kangaroo court [...] so today I’m going to be a black man."
+Eddins quickly rebuked Char, "If you look in the mirror, Mr. Char, you’re not gonna see a black person.
 You’re gonna see a menace.
-You’re a menace to society.”
+You’re a menace to society."
 Eddins sentenced Char to life in prison with the possibility of parole.

-Isaiah McCoy.
+Isaiah McCoy

 Isaiah McCoy, a death row exoneree, was charged with second-degree robbery in 2019.
-During a hearing on the State's request to deny bail, Eddins gave Mr. McCoy several warnings after he raised his voice and “made questionable statements.”
-Mr. McCoy yelled at Eddins, “Dude, make your ruling and I’m going to fight it.”
-Eddins finally had a deputy sheriff remove Mr. McCoy when he claimed racism.
+McCoy, out on bail awaiting trial, was arrested at Daniel K. Inouye International Airport after trying to get through security without proper identification.
+During a hearing on the State's request to deny bail, Eddins gave McCoy several warnings after McCoy raised his voice and “made questionable statements.”
+McCoy yelled at Eddins, “Dude, make your ruling and I’m going to fight it,” and "You’re a loser, just like everybody else."
+Eddins finally had a deputy sheriff remove McCoy, after which McCoy accused him of racism.
 He continued yelling “You’re a racist” as he was dragged out of court.

 Hawaiʻi Supreme Court

-On September 29, 2020, Governor David Ige s office announced Eddins was one of three candidates being considered for appointment to the Hawaii Supreme Court.
+On September 29, 2020, Governor David Ige's office announced Eddins was one of three candidates being considered for appointment to the Hawaii Supreme Court.
 On October 23, 2020, Governor David Ige announced Eddins as his appointment to the Hawaii Supreme Court to fill the vacancy left by the retirement of Richard W. Pollack.
 On November 19, 2020, he was confirmed in the Hawaii Senate by a vote of 25–0.
 He was sworn in on December 11, 2020.

+In 2026, Eddins wrote an acerbic opinion asserting the sovereignty of the Hawaii Constitution and the Hawaii Supreme Court's authority to interpret it separately from the Supreme Court's interpretation of the United States Constitution.
+He accused the Roberts Court of seeing only "white" and dismantling the Voting Rights Act.